Restoring Ontario's landscapes with source-identified native plants

 Our botanists monitor, harvest, clean, and store our seed collections sustainably and ethically from healthy wild plant populations.
 We can also assist you with seed collecting on a contract basis to support projects locally.

-Over the past ten years, we've been fortunate to take part in many exciting projects and opportunities with our clients and partners:
+Over the past 10+ years, we've been fortunate to take part in many exciting project & more opportunities with our clients and partners:

 1) Habitat restoration for National and Provincial Parks such as Point Pelee National Park, Bruce Peninsula National Park, Rouge Park, and more